-All GCP students must enroll in the pro-seminar AAS 600, “Interdisciplinary Approaches to African Studies.”
+All GCP students intending to obtain a graduate certificate in African Studies must enroll in the pro-seminar AAS 600.
 The course introduces students to a cluster of traditional and current topical questions in the field of African Studies, and it explores the various interdisciplinary approaches that can be used to address them.
-Designed to provide a strong interdisciplinary foundation and familiarize students with a wide-range of methodological approaches, the course is based on a program-approved syllabus reviewed annually by the DAAS Curriculum Committee.
-It is taught and graded by the professor, who may draw on U-M colleagues and visiting experts for a revolving co-teaching structure.
+The course is designed to provide a strong interdisciplinary foundation and familiarize students with a wide range of methodological approaches.
+The Professor offering AAS 600 may invite DAAS colleagues and visiting professors to contribute their particular strengths to cross-disciplinary conversations.
 This course is generally offered in the Winter term.

-GCP students must also enroll in AAS 890 (Independent Study) or AAS 892 (Seminar).
-The course enables students to complete a culminating, interdisciplinary research project — such as a dissertation chapter, a prelim, or a Master’s thesis—that is subject to approval by the student’s faculty advisor and the DAAS Graduate Curriculum Committee.
-Each student in AAS 890/AAS 892 is required to present his or her work in at least one public forum, such as a lecture or a brown-bag.
-DAAS runs a number of speakers’ series that will facilitate this requirement.
+All GCP students intending to obtain a graduate certificate in African Studies must enroll in AAS 892 (Capstone Seminar) or AAS 890 (Independent Study).
+Each student is expected to complete a culminating interdisciplinary research project — such as a dissertation chapter, a prelim, or a Master’s thesis—that is subject to approval by the student’s faculty advisor and the DAAS Graduate Curriculum Committee.
+That is subject to approval by the student’s faculty advisor and the DAAS Graduate Curriculum Committee.
+This research paper should reflect an interdisciplinary or cross-regional perspective.
+As part of the Capstone requirement, the student must present the work in at least one public forum, such as a formal presentation.
+DAAS usually organizes a number of speakers’ series that can facilitate this requirement.
 Students may also fulfill the requirement by giving a presentation in their primary department or at a conference or symposium hosted by U-M, by another university, or by a recognized academic professional organization.
-Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator for official certification
+Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator or Director of Graduate Studies for official certification.

 Breadth Requirement (9 credits total)